leahs02/J124final/README.md

 2) [Drug Abuse Warning Network (DAWN)](https://store.samhsa.gov/sites/default/files/pep22-07-03-002.pdf)
    * DAWN is a nationwide public health surveillance system that captures data on emergency department visits related to recent substance use and misuse directly from the electronic health records of participating hospitals.
    * The specific data I am interested in concerns opioid-related Emergency Department visits (seen on page 21)
-   * This data would add another level on analysis to my argument, as for I am limited to opioid related incidents resulting in dealth (fatal overdoses).
+   * This data would add another level on analysis to my argument, as for I am limited to opioid related incidents resulting in death (fatal overdoses).

 # The Impact of OxyContin
 ## Opioid related deaths between 1999 and 2015

-The first point of reference I will use to assess the impact the approval of OxyContin for pain management has had is through the analysis on the number of opioid related deaths our country has seen since.
+The first point of reference to assess the impact of the approval of OxyContin for pain management uses the analysis on the number of opioid related deaths our country has seen since.

-### _Question 1: How have the number of opioid related deaths changed in the past couple of decades?_
+### _Question 1: How have the number of opioid related deaths changed since OxyContins approval?_

-In exploring how long these trends have lasted, I decided to calculate the percent change in opioid overdose deaths between 1999 and 2015 utilizing the data from the CDCs blah blah blah.
+In exploring how long these trends have lasted, I decided to calculate the percent change in opioid overdose deaths between 1999 and 2015 utilizing the data from the CDCs National Center for Health Statistics.

 **Step 1:** Create a new column to store the percent change values "Insert" --> "Insert Column"